Louis-Finegan/Weather-api-Openweathermap-bash/README.md

 -u To configure a unit of measurement (standard, metric, imperial)

 -k To configure an API key.

+-clear To configure the clear terminal setting (on by default)

+-show-units To configure the show units setting (on by defalt) if off the units will not appear beside the quantity printed in the terminal.

+-verbose To switch on and off the welcome message printed when the program begins running (on by default)

 -r Read out all the configurations in the terminal.